En Sushi – Brand New, Cheap & Affordable Sushi Joint in Town!

 The restaurant has a wide variety of dons.
 Options include Salmon Don ($17.90), Mekajiki Goma Zuke Don ($18.90) which is marinated swordfish sashimi with rice, and Negitoro Don ($21.90), minced tuna belly sashimi with rice.

-En Sushi’s signature don would be the Bara Chirashi Don, which goes for just $10.80.
-Our guess is that this is the most affordable bara chirashi in town!
+En Sushi’s signature don would be the Bara Chirashi Don, which goes for just $16.80.
+Our guess is that this is one of the most affordable bara chirashi in town!

 If you enjoy watching the chefs at work, you’re in for a treat.
 En Sushi’s sushi and sashimi bar operate on an open kitchen concept, so guests are able to witness the chefs artfully prepare the beautiful dons.

 The colourful bara chirashi don sees an assortment of cubed sashimi such as salmon, tuna, yellowtail and octopus tossed in a homemade soy sauce crafted by the head chef of the restaurant, chef Kenneth.